-^{1. }Cash
+- 1. Cash

+- 2. Stocks or other securities

+- 3. Real estate

+- 4. Tangible personal property such as art, books, equipment, etc.

+- 5. Trusts

-- 6. Interest income from trusts - 7.
-Cash value of life insurance when all incidents of ownership have been given to the Arkansas Tech University Foundation - 8.
-Transfer of ownership in a residence, farm, or business - 9.
-Funds from private foundations, corporations, and businesses; and - 10.
-Corporate matching gifts
+- 6. Interest income from trusts

+- 7. Cash value of life insurance when all incidents of ownership have been given to the Arkansas Tech University Foundation

+- 8. Transfer of ownership in a residence, farm, or business

+- 9. Funds from private foundations, corporations, and businesses and

+- 10. Corporate matching gifts